How to Make a Resume for Your First Job (+ Template)

 • Customize your resume for each job.
 Each job posting will have different keywords and requirements.
 You don’t have to start over each time, but make sure to adjust your resume for each job you apply to.

 • Proofread.
-Make sure your resume is free of any spelling, grammatical, or punctuation errors.
+Ensure your resume is free of spelling, grammatical, or punctuation errors.
 If possible, ask a friend or family member to proofread for you as well.

-• Include your contact information, including your full name, phone number, and email address.
+• Include your contact information.
+This should include your full name, phone number, and email address.

 Sample student resume for a high school student applying for a first job.